Daniele Abbracciante

 Daniele Abbracciante (born 8 April 1994) is an Italian footballer who currently plays as a forward.

-Biography
+Career

 Frosinone

 Born in Latina, Lazio region, Abbracciante started his career at Lazio club Frosinone, where he played for the club in under 16-17 mixed team in 2009–10 season.

 Parma

 On 31 August 2010, along with team-mate Mirko Gori, they were signed by Serie A club Parma in temporary deal for €25,000 each, with option to co-contract the player.
 Abbracciante was a player of under-17 youth team of Parma in 2010–11 season.
 In June 2011 Parma excised the option to buy half of the registration rights of Abbracciante for €250,000 in a 5-year contract.
 Abbracciante himself was promoted to the under-20 reserve team in 2011–12 season.
 He remained in Parma for the reserve in 2012–13 season, but the age limit was decreased to under-19 by Lega Serie A. The co-ownership of the registration rights was renewed in June 2012 and again in June 2013.

 On 25 July 2013 he was signed by the third division club L'Aquila in a temporary deal.
 He made his debut on 4 August 2013 in 2013–14 Coppa Italia, against former club Frosinone.
 Abbracciante played his first match (and so far last) of the season in round 1 against Prato.
 He was the substitute of Marco Frediani.
 In June 2014 Parma acquired Abbracciante from Frosinone outright for free.